Should I Flip Trades on

 I am not stating this trading method does not, or never will work.

-I am sure when it’s executed correctly, it will be able to earn you some money.
+I am sure when it’s executed correctly, you will be able to reap the rewards.

 My Two examples above are random examples, you may find that a Premium Player could be knocked out of Europe, but maintain their price.

 However, you do need to be careful when hedging bets on the betting exchanges, do so carefully and always weigh up the Risk/Reward.

 There are many ways you can help yourself to make informed decisions before buying and selling players.

 Previous Share Price of that player, does that player have any future prospects you can fall back onto?
 Even the famous Twitter hold for World Cup!